Arthur-Milchior/anki-enhance-main-window/counts.md

 deck.
 A card reviewed many time is counted once. )

 ### repeated today
-Number of times you saw a question from this deck.
+Number of times you saw today a question from this deck.
+(A card deleted after review is not counted anymore.
+A card reviewed and moved is counted in its new deck.)

+### repeated today
+Number of times you saw a question from this deck anytime in the past.
 (A card deleted after review is not counted anymore.
 A card reviewed and moved is counted in its new deck.)

 ### unseen later
 Cards never seen, and won't be seen today because of deck's